Construction of polar codes for arbitrary discrete memoryless channels: Experimental Results

 \section{Experimental Results}

 There are several options of implementing the alphabet reduction procedures discussed above.
 The overall idea is to perform cyclic merging (with no rate loss) and then greedy mass merging for every subchannel in every step $n\ge 1$ of the recursion.
+The experimental results show that the rate loss $\Delta(I(W))$ does not grow linearly in $n$, and taking the output alphabet size $\mu$ a constant independent of $n$ is sufficient to have a bounded rate loss.

 Greedy mass merging (the function \texttt{degrade} of Algorithm 1) calls for finding a pair of symbols $y_1,y_2$ whose merging minimizes the rate loss $\tilde\Delta,$ which can be done in time $O(M^2\log M), M:=|\sY|.$ In practice this may be too slow, so instead of optimizing we can merge the first pair of symbols for which the rate loss is below some chosen threshold $C.$ It is also possible to merge pairs of symbols based on the proximity of probabilities on the RHS of \eqref{merge_ineq}.